Which bed to choose for a baby?

 Co-sleeping beds

-The co-sleeping bed is designed to allow parents to sleep in close proximity to their baby while maintaining their own space.
-It attaches to or is placed right next to the parental bed, facilitating breastfeeding and nighttime awakenings.
+The co-sleeping bed is designed to allow parents to sleep in close proximity to their baby, while each keeping their own space.
+It attaches to or is placed right next to the parental bed, facilitating breastfeeding and night awakenings.

-- Allows you to sleep close to baby, convenient for breastfeeding.
+- Allows sleeping close to baby, practical for breastfeeding.

 Disadvantages